São Paulo Freshers' Event

 SLOs are exceptionally busy, therefore support varies from College to College and is not guaranteed, but it is certainly worth seeking.
 Please contact the Alumni Engagement team to be put in touch with the SLO for your area.

-Meet Katy Lewis, the SLO for Gonville & Caius College, with responsibility for Hertfordshire, Norfolk and a number of London Boroughs.
+Meet David Rennie, the SLO for Gonville & Caius College, with responsibility for Hertfordshire, Norfolk and a number of London Boroughs.

 Incoming student numbers for your Group's area

 You might find it useful to know how many students from your Group's area are starting a course in Cambridge this autumn and therefore could potentially attend your event.

 If you would like to know how many individuals from your Group’s general area have applied to Cambridge for entry in Michaelmas Term 2022, please contact the Alumni Engagement team and we will ask the relevant University office for the data.
 Requests are dealt with on a case-by-case basis; answers are not guaranteed and information could be limited.
 The summer period is an exceptionally busy time for admissions staff, therefore please give us plenty of notice and anticipate a delayed response.

 New entrant and current student numbers for the last three years

 If you would like to know how many new entrants and current students go to Cambridge year-on-year from the country in which your Group is based, visit the student numbers information hub (nationality/domicile) and click on any of the images on the page to view the relevant statistics.
 Statistics go back three academic years and are updated annually in March.
 Numbers are presented by country only and cannot be broken down further (such as by city, state, region or postcode), making this resource of limited use to Groups in large countries and the UK.